-Although your practice is not as large as a state Medicaid agency, you can use this incident as good negative example because the same principles apply to a smaller practice.
+Although your practice is not as large as a state Medicaid agency, you can use this incident as a good negative example because the same principles apply to a smaller practice.

 Alaska's Medicaid program has agreed to pay OCR $1.7 million over potential HIPAA Security Rule violations, OCR announced in a recent press release.